alWasayf/hw05/README.md

-we need these information to be seprated into an object type format, so we could use it for other uses (like displaying them in a web page), write a program that takes many strings and transforms them into an object format with the following structure
+we need these information to be seprated into an object type format, so we could use it for other uses (like displaying them in a web page), write a program that takes many strings and transforms them into a Json File with the following structure.
 ```javascript
 {
     product_name:itemName,